-Tuition and fees revenue received and related to periods of instruction that will occur after June 30, 2022 and 2021, have been recorded as unearned.
+Tuition and fees revenue received and related to periods of instruction that will occur after June 30, 2023 and 2022, have been recorded as unearned.
 Grants received prior to qualifying expenses are also included in unearned revenue.
-Generally, the College first applies restricted resources when an expense is incurred for which both restricted and unrestricted resources are available.

 Accrued Sick Leave